 The best soil for tomatoes is also beneficial for other vegetables, such as peppers, cucumbers, squash, and okra.
 These plants, and others, all enjoy a rich soil that drains well yet retains a modicum of moisture.
 In addition, some commercial soil mixes that are well suited to tomatoes can also be used to grow indoor houseplants—just make sure the mix is labeled for indoor and outdoor use.

-If filling up an entire raised bed or a garden plot with a commercial soil mix is cost-prohibitive, consider amending the existing soil with a good mix to make it better suited for tomatoes.
+If filling up entire raised beds or a garden plot with a commercial soil mix is cost prohibitive, consider amending the existing soil with a good mix to make it better suited for tomatoes.
 To amend an existing bed, add several inches of soil mix to the top of the soil and work it in with a trowel to a depth of about 4 inches.
 Tomato plants have relatively shallow roots, so it’s unnecessary to work the soil any deeper.

 Organic

-Some soil mixes are labeled as being organic, a designation regulated by the USDA and certified by the Organic Materials Review Institute (OMRI).
+Some soil mixes are labeled as being organic, a designation regulated by the USDA and certified by OMRI.
 Products bearing the organic label must meet specific criteria, such as being free from chemical and synthetic pesticides, herbicides, and fertilizers.
 Also, they must be processed without chemicals and toxins.

 Home gardeners who want to lead an eco-conscious lifestyle or prefer not to serve anything grown in soil that has artificial ingredients may choose an organic soil mix.